Mango for Babies – Health Benefits and Recipes

 It’s that time of the year again!
 When you’re flocking to the vendor to get the best possible price for those tasty, tropical ‘mangoes’.
-This time round, you might want to get some more for the baby!
+This time around, you might want to get some more for the baby!
 Mangoes can, after all, confer them with several wonderful benefits.

 Mango is an excellent choice of fruit for babies, but only from 6 months of age when they are eating solid food.
-What you want to do is first start them off by having them eat it in pureed or mashed form.
+What you want to do is first start them off by having them eat them in pureed or mashed form.
 Once they are 9 months old, you might then consider giving them bite-sized mango pieces.
 In the case of baby-led weaning, you can even give them thinly sliced wedges without the peel, to hold and eat.

 What is the nutritional value of a mango?